 Larger handlebar bags which a capacity of 10 to 20 litres such as the Ortleib and Topeak Tour Guide DX are used for bike packing and touring to carry larger items such as clothes, sleeping bags and small tarp tents.

 A large percentage of handlebar bags in the market are made from nylon.
 This is a synthetic waterproof material, which protects your gear during rainy seasons.
 It is also a lightweight material that does not exert extraneous weight on your handlebar.
 Bags made from nylon are very strong and durable.

-5. Existing Cockpit Set Up
+5. Existing Handlebar Set Up

 You should check the cockpit to ensure that a bag will fit perfectly without interfering with your bike’s computer, bell, brake lever and other cables.
 You can also opt for a strap mounting system that has a holster.
 It will provide some clearance between the bag and the brake lever.

-You should be very keen before mounting a bag on your handlebar.
+You should be very careful before mounting a bag on your handlebar.
 Carbon handlebars are not compatible with large capacity bags that are between 12 to 20 litres.
 Such bags exert extraneous weight on carbon handlebars and might end up damaging the bars.